-Let me tell you a little about myself.
+Allow me to tell you a little about myself.

-My first career was as a Health and Fitness Instructor for one of the first Corporate Wellness Programs in the nation.
-Although I enjoyed my role immensely, I often felt that something was missing, that of the mental, emotional and spiritual aspects of growth and lifestyle change.
-This led me to seek a Master’s Degree in Counseling, with a minor in Employee Assistance Programs.
-My traditional graduate studies provided me with a strong foundation with which to build upon as I began working with clients, first in hospital settings and later in private practice.
-I have been in private practice for over twenty years.
+Here's a little information about how I started my career.
+As a Health and Fitness Specialist for one of the first Corporate Wellness Programs in the nation., I enjoyed my role immensely, yet I often felt drawn to the mental, emotional and spiritual aspects of growth and lifestyle change.
+This led me to seek a Master’s Degree in Counseling, with a minor in Employee Assistance Programs (EAP).
+My traditional graduate studies provided me with a strong foundation to build upon as I began working with clients, first in hospital EAPs and later in private practice.
+I have been in private practice for nearly twenty-five years.

 I believe in the therapy process.

-It is important for you to know that I have experienced my own challenges, losses, betrayals, feelings of overwhelm, and despair.
+I have experienced my own challenges, losses, betrayals, feelings of overwhelm, and despair.
 At these times, being in relationship with a trusted therapist has been invaluable to me.
-I will not ask you to do something that I haven’t experienced myself as a client.
+In your therapy relationship with me, I will not ask you to do anything that I haven’t experienced myself as a client.

 All of us are wounded and it is through relationships that we heal.
 I recognize that I am not the Healer, merely a facilitator of healing.

-I look forward to creating a safe place for you to experience a relationship in which you are free to be yourself; one that is just right for you in which to do your own healing.
+I look forward to being in a therapeutic relationship with you where you are free to be yourself...where you can experience a comfortable place; one that is just right for you in which to do your own healing.

 * Licensed as a Professional Counselor in 1994, Georgia LPC #001953